-- Providing data along the full period 2016-2018

-- Providing valid value of the wet delay

-- Close to S3A ground track

-Position of the station far from ice: some stations can be rounded by ice seasonally, thus MWR will be contaminated and the retrieved wet tropospheric correction will not be accurate.
+- Providing data along the full period 2016-2018 - Providing valid value of the wet delay - Close to S3A ground track - Position of the station far from ice: some stations can be rounded by ice seasonally, thus MWR will be contaminated and the retrieved wet tropospheric correction will not be accurate.

-Using the criteria mentioned above, we selected 19 stations indicated by the red points in Figure 32.
-Green curve of Figure 31 shows the effective number of stations per day.
+Using the criteria mentioned above, we selected 19 stations indicated by the red points in Figure 31.

-Figure 32: Map of stations of Suominet network: all (blue), selected for comparison to S3 MWR (red)
+Figure 31: Map of stations of Suominet network: all (blue), selected for comparison to S3 MWR (red)